Toy Dogs

 The English Toy Spaniel is a charming, affectionate lapdog with a royal heritage and a soft, soulful expression.
 This small companion breed thrives in calm homes, especially with adults or seniors.
 They are ideal for apartment living due to their compact size, quiet demeanor, and minimal exercise needs.

-Toy Fox Terrier with a white, black, and tan coat sitting on a dirt trail in a forest, looking alert with upright ears and a happy expression.
+Pomeranian with a thick golden-orange coat sitting on a dirt trail in a forest, looking alert and friendly with a fluffy mane.